gitrdm/yaep/LLM_Modern/C17_MODERNIZATION_PLAN.md

 - ✅ **Thread-local error infrastructure is in place.** `src/yaep_error.c` defines `_Thread_local` error contexts and the boundary stack; `yaep_set_error`, `yaep_clear_error`, and `yaep_copy_error_to_grammar` are live.
 - ✅ **Public entry points use the boundary wrapper.** `yaep_read_grammar` and `yaep_parse` (see `src/yaep.c`) call `yaep_run_with_error_boundary` to contain longjmps inside the new helper.
 - ✅ **Bison error handling fixed (Phase 4 complete).** `yyerror` in `src/sgramm.y` now correctly calls `yaep_set_error` and returns normally to Bison. `set_sgrammar_internal` checks `yyparse()` return value.
 Grammar description parsing no longer performs longjmp in the Bison path.
-- ⚠️ **`yaep_error` still performs a longjmp.** It calls `yaep_error_boundary_raise`, so the legacy control-flow behavior remains in internal validation code; call sites still assume non-local exits.
+- ✅ **Grammar validation converted to explicit returns.** All grammar validation errors in `yaep_read_grammar_internal`, `check_grammar`, and `set_sgrammar_internal` now use `yaep_set_error` and return error codes.
+Approximately 17 longjmp call sites eliminated.
+- ⚠️ **`yaep_error` still exists but has only 1 remaining call site.** The function still performs longjmp via `yaep_error_boundary_raise`, but is now only called from `error_func_for_allocate` (memory allocation callback).
-- ⚠️ **Cleanup attributes and explicit propagation are not wired up yet.** No feature-detection macros or RAII helpers have landed, and most internal helpers still signal errors by longjmping.
+- ⚠️ **Cleanup attributes and RAII helpers not yet implemented.** No feature-detection macros or automatic resource cleanup has landed yet.

-The remaining work focuses on converting the longjmp-based helpers to explicit error returns, updating the parser/grammar call graph to propagate those codes, and introducing the cleanup/RAII scaffolding that the design below describes.
+The remaining work focuses on addressing the memory allocation error path, introducing cleanup/RAII scaffolding, and eliminating the final longjmp usage.

 ## Table of Contents